dbarkova2005/Tkinter_Game/README.md

 Escape Room Game
 ================

-Welcome to the SCape!
-This is a simple 2D game where your goal is to complete the challenges, unlock rooms, and escape.
+Welcome to **SCape!** This is a simple 2D game where your goal is to complete challenges, unlock rooms, and escape.
+Can you solve all the puzzles and find your way out?
 Good luck!

 This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 Game Overview